Verdict in Illinois History:

 “Our firm has brought in new and talented lawyers to help with the workload and to ensure a presence for many years in the future when, and if, this Goldberg ever decides to retire, which by the way is never happening,” Barry says.
 In addition to Barry, the firm’s partners include Ian R. Alexander, Michael J. Cox, Katrina Taraska Simon, Martin Preiser and Joseph Preiser.
 The firm continues to honor the legacy of its late partners Jerome Goldberg, Barth H. Goldberg and Peter N. Nicholson who have had and continue to have a profound impact on the firms style and culture.

-Those who know our firm describe us as tenacious, fearless, bright and often relentless in fighting for our clients’ cases.
+Those who know our firm describe us as SERIOUS LAWYERS.
+We are tenacious, fearless, bright and often relentless in fighting for our clients’ cases.

 “If we elect to take your case, you know it is going to be pursued zealously and it’s going to be uncompromised at every stage,” Barry says.
 “We fight until the end.”

-Born on Chicago’s North Side, the Goldberg twins’ father was in the liquor business and owned several liquor stores throughout the North Side.
+Born on Chicago’s North Side, the Goldberg twins’ father was in the liquor business and owned several liquor stores throughout Chicago.
 After their father died when they were age 13, their mother moved the family to Miami Beach, Fla.

 Beginning their senior year of high school, they owned and operated Twin Tours, a travel agency that specialized in taking tourists’ children on day trips to Miami area attractions.
 They also sold encyclopedias door-to-door beginning in the summer of 1957, and did that for several summers thereafter.